DingoDjango/snAutosave/README.md

 2. Install [Nautilus](https://www.nexusmods.com/subnautica/mods/1262)
 3. Download the latest zip file from the [Files tab](https://www.nexusmods.com/subnautica/mods/237/?tab=files)
 4. Unzip the contents of the zip to the game's main directory (where Subnautica.exe can be found)

-### **(Optional) Configuration:**

-#### Recommended - Using Configuration Manager

-1. Install the [Configuration Manager](https://www.nexusmods.com/subnautica/mods/1112) mod (also works for BZ)
-2. Launch Subnautica and open the Configuration Manager (default key: F5)
-3. Configure desired settings in this mod's section

-#### Manual Configuration

-1. Launch the game at least once after installing the mod
-2. Open *...\Subnautica\BepInEx\config\Dingo.SN.SubnauticaAutosave.cfg* with a text editor
-3. Replace the default values with your preferences.
-Read setting descriptions before changing values.
-    > For hotkeys, use KeyCode names found on [this page](https://docs.unity3d.com/ScriptReference/KeyCode.html)

 ### **(Optional) Translation:**